 "No; and you do not comprehend how ordinary air supports mind and vitalizes muscle, and at the same time wears out both muscle and all other tissues.
 These are facts which are not satisfactorily explained by scientific statements concerning oxygenation of the blood.
-As we descend into the earth we find an increase in the life force of the cavern air, that is fact and is no less fact because as yet scientific men are in ignorance thereof."
-This reference to surface earth recalled my former life, and led me to contrast my present situation with that which I had forfeited.
-I was seized with an uncontrollable longing for home, and then a painful craving for the past took possession of my heart, but with a strong effort I shook off the sensations.
-We travelled on and on in silence and in darkness, and again came to mind the remark of my former guide, who had said: "You are destined to go deeper into the unknown; yes, into and beyond the Beyond."
-CHAPTER XVI.
+As we descend into the earth we find an increase in the life force of the cavern air."
+This reference to surface earth recalled my former life, and led me to contrast my present situation with that I had forfeited.
+I was seized with an uncontrollable longing for home, and a painful craving for the past took possession of my heart, but with a strong effort I shook off the sensations.
+We traveled on and on in silence and in darkness, and I thought again of the strange remark of my former guide who had said: "You are destined to go deeper into the unknown; yes, into and beyond the Beyond."
+CHAPTER XV.